LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 You should be able to continue with the First Time Steps to `Create Certificates` and then `Build Loop` and keep going.

-### Missing Repository Access
+### Error: Missing Repository Access

 Copy the words on the line below and paste them into the search function for your action log.

 > ``` { .text .copy }
-> Error cloning certificates git repo, please make sure you have access to the repository - see instructions above
+> Error cloning certificates
 > ```

+The full error looks like this:

+> Error cloning certificates repo, please make sure you have read access to the repository you want to use

 or

-> ``` { .text .copy }
-> Error cloning certificates repo, please make sure you have read access to the repository you want to use
+> Error cloning certificates git repo, please make sure you have access to the repository - see instructions above
-> ```

 If you see this phrase, the `fastlane` package that is utilized during the `3.
 Create Certificates` action cannot access your repository to create certificates for your *Loop* app.
 This is due to insufficient repository access rights that were not granted during the creation of your `GH_PAT` token.